jacksund/simmate/docs/getting_started/database/intro_to_python_inheritance.md

 Before we proceed, let's quickly recap the main concepts we've covered so far...

 - [x] We've established our database and populated it with calculation results.
-- [x] We've delved into Python classes, focusing on the significance of the `Structure` class.
+- [x] We've introduced Python classes, focusing on the significance of the `Structure` class.
 - [x] We've explored how to navigate documentation and utilize new classes.

 Now, we'll integrate these concepts to navigate our database.